velten-group/velten-group.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-circle-nodes" %}Research

 Here we provide an overview of some of our ongoing research interests.

 Take a look at our [publications](https://velten-group.github.io/publications/) for completed projects.

 {% include section.html %}

-## Current Projects
+## Research areas

 {% capture text %}
 ## Integrative data analysis